 - Add some mini choc chips to the cookie dough

-- Dot the tops with nuts – my favourites are pecans, macadamias or peanuts.
+- Press a nut into the middle of the caramel – my favourites are pecans, macadamias or peanuts.

 - Swap the caramel for Nutella